SNAPlabgroup/SNAPacoustics/README.rst

 ---------------

 The best place to start is the configuration folder.
-That folder provides routines for getting basic information about your setup, which you can use adapt cardAPI, if necessary.
+That folder provides routines for getting basic information about your setup (like sound card delays, voltage range of the D/A device, etc.).
+Once you have that info, you may need to adapt some of the functions in cardAPI.
+If you are using the TDT RZ6 card, you'll likely not need to do any of this.

 Once you are able to successfully play and record sounds synchronously, please proceed to the FPLclick directory which provides routines for Thevenin calibration of the OAE probe, and immittance measurements of the ear (or any other load).
-Once you have adapted FPLclick.m to successfully run with your setup, most other routines should work with similar adjustments.
+If probe and ear calibrations work successfully, most other routines should work.

+Individual folders have some more documentation.

 Attributions/Citations
 ----------------------